den-materials/api-intro/readme.md

 # API and JSON Intro

 ## Learning Objectives
-- Explain the difference between synchronous and asynchronous program execution
+- **Explain** the difference between synchronous and asynchronous program execution
-- Explain why synchronous program execution is not conducive to the front-end.
+- **Explain** why synchronous program execution is not conducive to the front-end.
-- Perform POST, PUT, and DELETE requests to an API to modify data.
+- **Perform** POST, PUT, and DELETE requests to an API to modify data.

 ## Opening Framing

 ### PKI -
 Let's list out some technologies we've learned in this class thus far.

 That is a tremendous amount of stuff.
 In the first couple of weeks we learned how to style a semantically structured HTML site with the ability to manipulate the DOM.
-Now, we've been learning a lot about server-side requests and responses.
-Today we'll be tying these concepts together.
+Now, we're going to turn toward the back end.

-Think back to the first couple weeks of class, what's the difference between synchronous and asynchronous program execution?
+We will talk later about the difference between synchronous and asynchronous program execution?
+For now, let's describe them:

+- **Synchronous/Blocking**: each line of code finishes before moving on to the next line of code

+- **Asynchronous/Non-Blocking**: each line of code does NOT finish before moving on to the next line of code

 More importantly, what kind of things can we do with non-blocking asynchronous program execution?

 <!--9:40 10 minutes -->